advpetc/tech_notes/docs/machine learning/coursera-ml-week1.md

 **classification problem**

 Breast cancer (malignant or benign):  given size predict if is malignant or benign, or the possibility of being malignant.
-Here tumer size called **attribute**
+Here tumor size called **attribute**

 ![Screen Shot 2021-02-24 at 9.06.05 AM](resources/2.png)

 There could be more than one attribute, such as age, etc.

-## Unsupervied Learning
+Unsupervised Learning

-The given data doesn't have any labels (there is no labelled data avalible), and find the structure from the data.
+The given data doesn't have any labels (there is no labeled data avalible), and find the structure from the data.

 **Google News**: look up stories and categorize